Films

 In "Speed-the-Plow," with Madonna and Joe Mantegna (left, 1988), and in "Social Security," with Marlo Thomas (right, 1986)

-I've seen Silver in most of the films and television programs in which he's appeared (no stage performances yet).
-Of his performances I've seen, my favorite are in (1) Enemies: A Love Story, (2) Reversal of Fortune, and (3) "Wiseguy."
+I've seen Silver in most of the films and television programs in which he appeared.
+My favorites are in (1) Enemies: A Love Story, (2) Reversal of Fortune, and (3) "Wiseguy."

 scene from 'Timecop' Scene from 'The Arrival'